Skip to content

 One system for features, bugs, tech debt, and the sprint not four separate tools.

-Engineering teams use TARO's List view for sprint planning, Kanban for daily standup, Bug Tracker for QA, and Gantt for release planning all inside the same workspace with the same task data.
+Engineering teams use TARO's List view for planning, Kanban for standup, Bug Tracker for QA, and Gantt for releases, all on the same task data.
 No syncing between tools.
-No information living in a Jira ticket that the PM's tool doesn't know about.

 One system for features, bugs, tech debt, and the sprint not four separate tools.